NorthernScott/pynoise/docs/source/index.rst

 As an example, here is how to output a grayscale 512x512 image of some Perlin noise::

+    from pynoise.noisemodule import *
-    from pynoise import noisemodule.*, noiseutil.*
+    from pynoise.noiseutil import *

     width, height = 512, 512
     perlin = Perlin()
     noise_map = noise_map_plane(width, height, 2, 6, 1, 5, perlin)